 Mastering Durable Functions: Building Stateful Workflows in Azure

-Durable Functions exist to tackle the challenge of building stateful applications in a serverless architecture.
-Traditional serverless functions are stateless, which makes it difficult to manage complex workflows that require maintaining state across multiple executions.
-Durable Functions extend Azure Functions by allowing you to write orchestrator, activity, and entity functions in code, enabling you to create workflows that can last for hours, days, or even longer without losing state.
+Durable Functions exist to solve the challenge of building stateful workflows in a serverless environment.
+Traditional serverless functions are stateless, making it difficult to manage complex workflows that require maintaining state over time.
+Durable Functions extend Azure Functions by allowing you to write orchestrator, activity, and entity functions in code, enabling you to create workflows that can run reliably for extended periods.

 Key takeaways

-- →Utilize Durable Functions to create stateful workflows in a serverless environment.
+- →Leverage Durable Functions to build stateful workflows in Azure Functions.

-- →Leverage the Durable Functions runtime for managing state, checkpoints, and retries.
+- →Utilize the Durable Functions runtime for managing state, checkpoints, and retries.

 Why it matters